stiglers-eponym/BeamerPresenter/README.md

 ## License
 This software may be redistributed and/or modified under the terms of the GNU Affero General Public License (AGPL), version 3, available on the [GNU web site](https://www.gnu.org/licenses/agpl-3.0.html).
-This license is chosen in order to ensure compatibility with the software libraries used by BeamerPresenter, including Qt, MuPDF, and poppler.
+Compiled versions of this program depend on or include components licensed under the GPL and other free software licenses.
+More details about the license can be found in the LICENSE file.

-BeamerPresenter can be compiled without including MuPDF, using only poppler as a PDF engine.
+BeamerPresenter can be compiled without MuPDF, using only poppler as a PDF engine.
-Those parts of the software which can be used without linking to MuPDF may, alternatively to the AGPL, be redistributed and/or modified under the terms of the GNU General Public License (GPL), version 3 or any later version, available on the [GNU web site](https://www.gnu.org/licenses/gpl-3.0.html).
+When not using MuPDF in any way, this software may, alternatively to the AGPL, be redistributed and/or modified under the terms of the GNU General Public License (GPL), version 3 or any later version, available on the [GNU web site](https://www.gnu.org/licenses/gpl-3.0.html).

 BeamerPresenter is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of